hongyusu/hongyusu.github.io/_posts/2016-01-19-cool-stuff-in-nips-2015-workshop---optimization.md

 This blog post is about NIPS 2015 workshop of [Optimization](http://opt-ml.org/index.html).

-# Invited talk on _An evoving gradient resampling method_
+# Invited talk on _An evolving gradient resampling method_

 1. It would extremely helpful to have the slide of this presentation.
 But it is no where available.
 1. Some introduction of gradient method